Duplicate Listings and Data Inaccuracy

 Invest in a Tool

 Using a specialist local SEO tool is a less time-consuming and more thorough solution.
 It can be used to perform a full web scan of hundreds of listings sites so you can easily find each duplicate business listing and take appropriate remedial action.
+Tools like Citation Tracker or Local Listings Health Scanner can help you spot your duplicate listings.

 How to Remove Duplicate Business Listings